Katamari Forever: Music

 The music for the game includes a number of remixed tracks from previous iterations of the series, using a combination of "electric" and "organic" sounds according to the sound director Yuu Miyake.
 Miyake employed the help of artists and remixers to help the soundtrack.
 The soundtrack was released in Japan on August 19, 2009.
 It includes a total of 36 tracks spanning two discs.

 Reception

 Katamari Forever was met with positive to average reception upon release.
 GameRankings gave it a score of 77.80%, while Metacritic gave it 74 out of 100.

 The game received a score of 33 out of 40 by Japanese gaming publication Famitsu.
 It was the 6th best-selling game in Japan during the week of its release, selling 28,000 units.
 In America, IGN awarded the game 7 out of 10, noting that the game still suffered from many of the issues that plagued past entries in the series.
-GameSpot also gave it 7 out of 10, stating that, "Rolling a katamari is as charming as ever, but you may have rolled most of these katamaris before."
-PixlBit awarded the game 4 of 5 stars recommending the game to both fans of the series and newcomers alike.
+GameSpot also gave it 7 out of 10, commending its gameplay, but thought that the title did not bring anything new to the series.
+PixlBit awarded the game 4 of 5 stars, recommending the game to both fans of the series and newcomers alike.